If the first of July, it be rainy weather,

 This article was posted on Sunday, July 23rd, 2006 at 10:14 am and is filed under English Proverbs, Mama Lisa, Proverbs, Proverbs about July, Proverbs about the Months.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+You can skip to the end and leave a response.
+Pinging is currently not allowed.

 Leave a Reply